 Some Christian traditions do take this approach.
 In Germany, for example, the day is called Karfreitag, or “Sorrowful Friday.”

-Some believe that it developed from an older name, “God’s Friday.”
+Some believe it developed from an older name, “God’s Friday.”

-It is also suggested that “good” used to mean “holy” thus, the day is sometimes called Holy Friday.
+It is also suggested that “good” means “holy” thus, the day is sometimes called Holy Friday.

 One theory seems to be supported by linguists and by historical evidence.
 This comes because of the belief of Christians that there is something very good about the day.